LEARNAcademy/react-and-enzyme/03-jest-and-interactions/README.md

 ## Adding Interaction

-Its time to add an interaction to the button.
+It's time to add an interaction to the button.
 We'd better make a new failing test:

 ```javascript
 it('displays congratulations when "Click Me" button is clicked', ()=>{